apcxa/asl_abc/readme.md

 `
 Substitute your input and output file names.

 Finding Your Input File Name: Drag and drop a test image or find an existing image if you downloaded the dataset.
 It is recommended to use a picture from the dataset to get the most accurate result, but you can test it on any image.
-Find the image wehre you drag and dropped it.
+Find the image where you dragged and dropped it.
 Right click on the image and click "Copy Path".
 Paste into where "input_file.jpg" is in the command.

 output_file.jpg is the name you want your ouput image to be.
 For example, Aresult1.jpg